kox/morse-encoder/README.md

 ## Introduction

-Program to encode and, optionally, offuscate a message to morse code.
+Program to encode and, optionally, obfuscate a message to morse code.

 ## Installation